Franconia Township, Pennsylvania: Transportation

 As of 2018 there were 79.47 mi of public roads in Franconia Township, of which 2.50 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 19.59 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 57.38 mi were maintained by the township.

-Interstate 476 is the most prominent highway traversing Franconia, following the Pennsylvania Turnpike Northeast Extension along a northwest-southeast alignment across the western and southwestern portion of the township.
+Interstate 476 is the most prominent highway traversing Franconia, following the Pennsylvania Turnpike Northeast Extension along a northwest–southeast alignment across the western and southwestern portion of the township.
 However, the nearest interchange is south of Franconia in Towamencin Township.
-Pennsylvania Route 113 is the other numbered highway traversing the township, following a northeast-southwest alignment across northern and western portions of Franconia along Harleysville Pike.
+Pennsylvania Route 113 is the other numbered highway traversing the township, following a northeast–southwest alignment across northern and western portions of Franconia along Harleysville Pike.

 The northeastern edge of Franconia Township near Souderton is served by SEPTA bus Route 132, which runs between the Montgomery Mall and Telford.

 Politics and government

+Franconia is a Second Class Township governed by five supervisors, elected at-large for staggered six-year terms.

 The township is part of Pennsylvania's 53rd Representative District, represented by Rep. Steve Malagari since 2019.